dockerize-react-project/.github/profile/README.md

 # 2. Run application using Docker Compose
-- clone `drp-documentation` repository on this link https://github.com/denitiawan/drp-documentation
+- clone `setup` repository on this link https://github.com/dockerize-react-project/setup
 - after clone, open folder `./drp-documentation/drp` in `terminal` or `cmd`
 - on `terminal` or `cmd` type this commands `docker-compose up -d`
 - wait until all aplication running well